This article may contain affiliate links. See our disclosure link for more information.

 A few days ago I got a huge chocolate craving — but a piece of chocolate just wasn’t going to do it.
 And I wanted something warm and comforting.

-I usually make tea in the afternoons (this Dutch fresh mint tea is one of my favorites) but I decided to splash out and make French style hot chocolate for one – the kind made from a real bittersweet chocolate bar.
+I usually make tea in the afternoons (Dutch fresh mint tea, London Fog, and this German lemon, ginger, mint tea are 3 of my favorites) but I decided to splash out and make French style hot chocolate for one instead – the kind made from a real bittersweet chocolate bar.

-If you’re looking for an easy yet luxurious chocolate treat, I highly recommend this rich, velvety French Hot Chocolate!
+If you’re looking for an easy yet luxurious chocolate treat, I highly recommend this rich, velvety French Hot Chocolate.

 It only takes a few minutes to make and tastes a thousand times better than anything out of a packet.
 Seriously, it’s the best hot chocolate.